-However, when you go during the summer will very much depend on what you wish to get out of your Antarctica cruise adventure.
+Although the high period of summer is the most popular, deciding what month you wish to travel will very much depend on what you wish to get out of your Antarctica cruise adventure.

-The Antarctica summer/tourist season is roughly 5 months long from late October through to late March.
+The Antarctica summer/tourist season is roughly 5 months long from early November through to late March.
 Although people do travel to Antarctica in winter, this is usually for a specific purpose, e.g. filming Emperor penguins.

 Winter is a landscape of freezing darkness where temperatures regularly hit -50 degrees Celsius.